NethNick/RP2040-GEEK/README.md

 - keyboard_layout_win_it.mpy from [Neradoc/Keyboard_Layouts](https://github.com/Neradoc/Circuitpython_Keyboard_Layouts/tree/main)
 - keycode_win_it.mpy (as above)

-in / of the RP2040 drive
+Then in / of the RP2040 drive put:
+- pay.txt
 - code.py

-- and pay.txt
+Note: second payload in pay.txt will search a powershell named mimi.ps1 and execute it, try some powershell script and have fun (in case remove the `kbd.press(Keycode.F11)` in line 89 of code.py.

 ## 🔐 Disclamer and security notice